Back in the Red: Part 2

-Lister, Kochanski, Kryten and The Cat are brought before a board of enquiry, and Captain Hollister requests their permission to use psychotropic testing during their trial.
-The four agree and Captain Hollister asks them to sign a letter of consent each and place them in envelopes provided.
+Lister, Kochanski (Chloë Annett), Kryten and The Cat are brought before a board of enquiry, and Captain Hollister has them consent to use psychotropic testing during their trial.
 Later, Kryten is taken away for a physical examination and, due to his lack of a penis, is classified as a woman.
 They also offer Kryten a deal: if he agrees to undergo a system restoration, then the charges against him will be dropped.
 Kryten does not want to say yes, but cannot say no to superior officers.
-Kochanski tells Kryten to imagine the officers sitting on the toilet to help him; Kryten finds it works, then imagines Kochanski sitting on a toilet for his own amusement.
+Despite acting on Kochanski's advice in his efforts to refuse the reset, the crew to decide to proceed anyway.
+Afterwards, Kryten has been returned to his old ways of servitude and politeness.

 Later, Rimmer visits Captain Hollister with a report detailing the dangers of loose drive plates.
 Hollister is impressed by the in-depth report, and Rimmer (using information from the confidential reports) continues by giving Hollister a blueberry muffin as an anniversary present and some pile cream.
-Hollister gives Rimmer an envelope and asks him to post it; Rimmer seals the envelope before noticing that it is addressed to him.
-Hollister tells Rimmer that he is inviting him to the Captain's Table that evening.
-Rimmer cannot believe how well the scheme is working and visits Lister in his cell.
-However, Rimmer has decided to end the deal to help Lister escape, and has copied the confidential reports, meaning Lister does not have to supply him with the information.
-Rimmer then tells Lister that he has the positive viruses and intends to use them.
-He leaves, but does not realise that Lister has managed to expose himself to the luck virus, which he uses to guess the codes needed to escape the cell.
+Hollister invites Rimmer to dinner at the Captain's Table that evening.
+Pleased with the success of his scheme, Rimmer goes back on his deal with Lister, having no more need for the files in favor of the positive viruses.
+However, Lister has managed to expose himself to the viruses when Rimmer shows them to him, and escapes his cell by guessing the right code with the luck virus.